In Search of Cheap Bulldog Pup.

 Low Cost Bulldogs Cost Much More

-Don’t forget about the puppy’s health.
+We mustn’t glorify a low price to be more important than the puppy’s health.
 Often times these lower priced Bulldogs don’t come from the healthiest of gene pools.
 In fact, most come from a breeder who simply doesn’t care about the health of his puppies.
-The guy selling the “cheap bulldogs” will breed even the most sickly of dogs.
-His top priority is your money, not you or the puppies.
-You may not be able to spot a problem on the outside of your “cheap English bulldog”, but there will likely be plenty of health problems on the inside such as heart murmurs, skin problems, hip dysplasia, allergies etc. Trust me, you won’t be saving yourself any money going with a “cheap” Bulldog.
+Ever heard the term, “backyard breeder?”
+The guy advertising his “cheap bulldogs” will breed even the most sickly of dogs.
+His top priority is fattening his bank account.
+These backyard breeders, puppy mills and pet stores mean only to make the sale while throwing the welfare of the puppy and the buyer to the wayside.
+You may not be able to spot any health problems on the outside of your “cheap English bulldog”, but it’s likely you’ll pay every penny to keep up with all the health problems on the inside.
+Common ailments associated with low cost Bulldog Puppies are heart murmurs, skin problems, hip dysplasia, allergies etc. Trust me, you won’t be saving yourself any money going with a “cheap” Bulldog.

 Have I made my point about Cheap Bulldogs yet?

 Think about why you fell in love with the English Bulldog in the first place.
-The first time you ever saw the Bulldog, he was probably strutting his stuff in a popular kids movie or on a bag of dog food.
-Point is, the Bulldogs you’ve seen were considered some of the best and picked to play their part in advertisements and movies because of their incredible looks.
+The first time you ever laid eyes on the Bulldog, he was probably strutting his stuff in a popular kids movie or on a bag of dog food.
+Point is, the Bulldogs you’ve seen were considered some of the best in quality and were picked to play their part in advertisements and movies because of their incredible conformation.
 These Bulldogs don’t come cheap.
-Somewhere, some responsible breeder poured their love and time into that Bulldog and he could never conceive the idea of letting his puppy go for such a low price.
+Somewhere, some responsible breeder poured their love and time into that Bulldog and he could never afford to let his puppy go for such a low price.
 That’s the Bulldog you love and want as your next pet, but unfortunately you just won’t find him for $500 or even $1,000 anywhere.
 What you’ll end up with is an often times unhealthy and very poor looking (more of a “mut”) pet.
-Sitting in obedience class with all the other Bulldogs your dog just won’t belong and you will then finally see where you’ve gone wrong.
+Sitting in obedience class with all the other Bulldogs your dog just won’t belong.
+It’s then that you’ll finally see where you’ve gone wrong.

 Related Post: **Why Are English Bulldog Puppies So Expensive?**